How to Use Chord Groove

 Choose your harmony

-Select Major, Minor or Custom.
-Major and Minor will generate chords based on the selected key and mode, while Custom mode allows you to choose specific chords for each slot.
+Select Major, Minor, or Custom.
+Major and Minor generate chords randomly from the selected key and mode.
+Custom lets you build your own progression manually.

-1. Tap Gen to generate a new chord progression.
+2. Tap Gen to generate a new chord progression.

-2. Tap Add to save it.
+3. Tap Add to save it.

 Chord Groove Chords screen showing key, mode, chord count, and generated chord progression